wikiwi/webpack-content-chunks/README.md

 ### `WebpackContentChunks`

-A class for adding chunks and retrieving files from added chunks.
+A class for adding content chunks and retrieving files from added chunks.

 #### `constructor(stats: Object)`